 4. In the medication preparation area complete the second safety check using the 5 rights of medication administration.
 Refer to the video “Safety Checks for Acquiring Medications from a Medication Dispensing Device”

-5 Gather needed supplies.

-5.1 Obtain an alcohol prep wipe, non-sterile gloves and adhesive bandage or a cotton ball and silk/paper tape.

-6.0 Take the supplies and subcutaneous medication to the patient’s room
+5. Gather supplies, including an alcohol prep wipe, non-sterile gloves and adhesive bandage or a cotton ball and silk/paper tape and the subcutaneous medication.
+Take the supplies to the patient’s room.

+Administration

-6.1 Upon first entering the patient’s room, set the medications down on the counter and wash hands with soap and warm water, and vigorous friction for at least 20 seconds.
+6. Upon first entering the patient’s room, set the medications down on the counter and wash hands with soap and warm water, and vigorous friction for at least 20 seconds.
 Hand sanitizers may be used if the hands are not visibly soiled, but vigorous friction should also be used.

-7.0 In the patient’s room, complete your third, and final, medication safety check.
+7.0 In the patient’s room, complete the third, and final, medication safety check.

-7.1 At the bedside computer, log into the electronic health record, open the patient’s chart, and open the patient’s medication administration record (MAR).
+7.1 At the bedside computer, log into the electronic health record, open the patient’s chart, and open the patient’s MAR.

 7.2 Confirm that you have the correct patient through comparing the patient’s name and medical record number on their wrist identification band with the patient’s name and medical record number on the electronic Medication Administration Record (MAR) on the computer screen.
-At this point the “Right Patient” step has been completed for the second safety check.
+At this point the “Right Patient” step has been completed for the third safety check.

 7.3 Hold the labeled syringe next to the computer screen.
 Compare the medication name on the label of the syringe to the medication name provided on the MAR in the electronic health record (on the computer screen).
-At this point the “Right Medication” has been completed for your second safety check.
+At this point the “Right Medication” has been completed for the third safety check.

 7.4 Hold the labeled syringe next to the computer screen.
 Compare the medication dose listed on the syringe label with the dose listed on the electronic MAR.
-At this point the “Right Dose” step of the second safety check is complete.
+At this point the “Right Dose” step of the third safety check is complete.